cdeucher/kubernetes-concepts-from-zero-to-god/README.md

   - The conventions of the Kubernetes API (and related APIs in the ecosystem) are intended to ease client development and ensure that configuration mechanisms can be implemented that work across a diverse set of use cases consistently. <a href="https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata">Link</a>

+#### Controlling Access to the Kubernetes API
+  - Controlling Access to the Kubernetes API: <a href="https://kubernetes.io/docs/concepts/security/controlling-access/">Link</a>

 ## Kubernetes Architecture

    <img src="./img/kubernetes-constructs-concepts-architecture.jpg"/>